MichaelCade/stock-demo/README.md

 This is a very simple web front end stock app that our whole company use.
 Our company has been busy and we have some additional items to add to our stock system the below job will implement this change, but can you see the flaw.

+There are two options for implementing this change, if you are using the above repository then you can use the branch v2 within the argocd UI to issue the below change.
+If you have forked the repo and you would like to implement the below problem or issue into the app using git commands then please follow that instruction.

 TLDR; Using a psql command to add new products but in doing so it also clears all counters by mistake

 ```